 FHA Refinance Loans Are Available In Fixed Rate AND Adjustable Rate Options

 Adjustable rate mortgages may be worth considering if you do not plan to own the home for the full term of the mortgage and have plans to sell at some point.
-However, one of the most important parts in the decision to choose an adjustable rate mortgage?
+However, one of the most important parts in choosing an adjustable rate mortgage?
 Knowing how the adjustable rate can affect your monthly payments and how much it may cost you over the lifetime of the mortgage.

-It’s important to have as much information as possible when making a choice between a fixed rate loan and an adjustable rate mortgage.
+Having as much information as possible is important when choosing between a fixed-rate loan and an adjustable-rate mortgage.